AdobeDocs/app-builder/src/pages/guides/extensions/extension_migration_guide.md

 #### 2.2 Application Extending one Extension Point

-Follow this section if your application is a Single Page Application accessed through Experience Cloud UI OR a Custom Processing Profile for AEM Asset Microserves.
+Follow this section if your application is a Single Page Application accessed through Experience Cloud UI OR a Custom Processing Profile for AEM Asset Microservices.

 ##### Instructions: